narfasec/sherlog/README.md

 ## Description
 Sherlog assess the logging gap of an AWS cloud environment.
 It scans for resources and checks if they are logging according to security best practices.
 In case it detects resources that are not properly logging, sherlog gives recomendation on how to remidiate them.

-Sherlog will help you tpo reduce the loggin gap on your cloud enviroment!
+Sherlog will help you reducing the loggin gap on your AWS enviroment!

 AWS services covered by Sherlog:
 - S3
 - DynamoDB
 - Cloudfront
 - RDS Databases